A/N: Lots of stories going on. A lot of updating to do. Compromise? New story. Don't ask.

 As the wind blew through his dark brown fur, he rushed to his front door, hoping to make it without arousing suspicions.
 He slid through the side panel and relief came over him as he entered his home.
 Mere seconds went by before he regained his actual form.
 As he grew in size, the bandage she wrapped around his left hand ripped open.

 It dropped to the ground, completely soaked in blood.
 Kouga, who was now completely bare, bent down and picked it up.
 As he held it tightly in his hand, he headed for the couch and grabbed the clothes he left there earlier.
-He quickly slipped on his black t-shirt along with a dark grey pair of boxer that was covered by jeans.
+He quickly slipped on his black t-shirt along with a dark grey pair of boxers that was covered by jeans.
 His hair was as long as ever, freely cascading down his shoulders.

 Kouga glanced down at his hand, where the wound still visible, and scoffed.